 Replatforming an eCommerce store takes time.
 In order to make sure that it's a comprehensive and safe migration, it's really important to make sure that any timelines that are set are realistic and based on the due diligence that’s been done on the current system.
 More than that, allowing plenty of time to ensure that thorough testing has been undertaken on the platform is a complete necessity.
 Particularly for businesses where eCommerce powers the largest part of the sales engine, ensuring that the switchover to the new platform is seamless for both staff and customers is an absolute necessity.

-Have a plan - but be open to guidance by the new service provider / agency when structuring this if at all possible.
+Have a plan - but be open to guidance by the new service provider / agency when structuring this.

 As part of moving to Shopify Plus, it’s critical to build an understanding of whether or not a platform is appropriate for your use case - and early on, understanding both the capital and ongoing costs to replatforming.
 In large part, this will be determined by sales volume, and the nature of the sales experience you want to provide - and the features that are needed per business are completely down to context.
 Having said that, it's really important to make sure that the right tier of features is chosen in order to make sure that no money is being wasted on features that are unnecessary.